Rulon Gardner: Injuries

 When Gardner was in elementary school, he was injured during a class show-and-tell, when his abdomen was punctured with an arrow.

 In 2002, Gardner went snowmobiling with some friends in the mountains surrounding Star Valley, Wyoming.
 At one point, he became separated from the group.
 During his efforts to regain his composure and regroup, he fell into the freezing Salt River with his snowmobile.
 Unable to move any farther, Gardner decided to build a shelter and wait for a rescue team.
 He remained stranded for the next 18 hours.
 After several hours in his makeshift shelter, he stopped shivering, which led him to believe that he was dying.
 When he was eventually rescued, he was experiencing hypothermia and severe frostbite.
-Due to the physical damage, a saw had to be used to remove his boots.
+Because of the physical damage, a saw had to be used to remove his boots.
 The harrowing experience cost Gardner the middle toe on his right foot, which he keeps in formaldehyde in a jar in his refrigerator, to remind him of his mortality.
 He told his story on a first-season episode of I Survived....

 On February 24, 2007, Gardner and two other men survived a crash when a light aircraft he was traveling in crashed into Lake Powell, Utah.
 The men swam an hour in 44 °F (7 °C) water to reach shore, and then spent the night without shelter.
 None of the three sustained life-threatening injuries.